by Marcelle Pick, OB/GYN NP

 Over time, your body loses the ability to make enough sugar-digesting enzymes to meet the demand, and sugar sensitivity develops.
 Women tend to notice this more during perimenopause, when excess sugar and other simple carbohydrates trigger symptoms of hormonal imbalance.

-Excess sugar consumption also upsets the balance of intestinal flora in your digestive tract and can cause symptoms of intestinal distress such as bloating, cramping, and gas.
+Excess sugar consumption also upsets the balance of intestinal flora in your digestive tract and can cause symptoms of intestinal distress such as bloating, cramping, and gas (for more on this, see our section on digestion).
 Other symptoms of sugar sensitivity are headaches, insomnia, aggression, panic attacks, irritability, mood swings, and depression.
 Too much sugar can deplete levels of serotonin, the neurotransmitter whose deficiency is linked to depression.
 What’s worse, low levels of serotonin actually trigger more sugar cravings.

 Long-term sugar intolerance leads to type 2 diabetes and other complications like obesity and inflammation.
 Drinking more than one soda a day raises your risk of serious weight gain by 80%.